 - Operations benefit: Gained earlier visibility in the order cycle process and could do front-end planning and build inventory earlier in the production stages, better utilize machines for longer runs and gain better visibility on purchase items so that vendor lead-times could be incorporated without expediting to meet ship dates.

 - Procurement benefit: Able to look ahead at upcoming demand instead of looking in the rearview mirror to better plan for surges on long-lead items to react and meet customer expectations and better plan capacity in the supply chain.

 SIOP is the tool that enables Schenck to get in front of the demand, ensure they have the capacity to support demand, and that they have the right suppliers, resources etc. The next step is to evolve the process into a systemic solution through a BI implementation.

 SIOP aligns demand and supply to enable growth with increased customer service, profitability and accelerated cash flow.
-Refer to our blog for many articles on SIOP.
-Also, read more about these types of strategies in our eBook, Future-Proofing Manufacturing & Supply Chain Post COVID-19.
+Refer to our blog for many articles on SIOP and read about how to implement SIOP in our book, SIOP (Sales Inventory Operations Planning: Creating Predictable Revenue & EBITDA Growth).
 If you are interested in talking about what it would take to purse the SIOP journey in your business, contact us.